 Tallying Your Taxable Income

-To determine your taxable income, subtract your total deductions from the amount of income earned through car-sharing.
-Refer to your 1099 Form for this figure or your own records of car share earnings.
+To determine your taxable income, subtract your total deductions from the amount of income earned through car-sharing regardless of whether or not it is reported to you on a 1099 Form.

 For instance, if you earned $7,000 in car-share income for the year and have $3,000 in deductions then your self-employment income would be: